Junk Bond Trading Strategies (Seasonality and Backtests)

 Junk bonds trading strategies – ending remarks

 Please be aware that the junk bond strategies presented in this article might yield different results depending on the instrument you are testing on.
-For example, HYG owns different junk bonds than JNK and Fidelity’s VWEHX.
+For example, HYG owns junk bonds that are different from those of JNK and Fidelity’s VWEHX.

-Nevertheless, we believe by adding some junk bond trading strategies you can improve your trading because they most likely add diversification to your portfolio.
+Nevertheless, we believe that by adding some junk bond trading strategies, you can improve your trading because they will most likely add diversification to your portfolio.

 Similar Posts